shway0/Gpt/drafts/act_I/chapter_06.md

 The Enforcer stumbled backward, her face showing the first signs of genuine fear as she realized what was happening.
 "Void consumption," she gasped, recognizing a forbidden technique that the Order had supposedly erased from all records.
 "You cannot control such power without proper training."

+She attempted to break the connection again, forming a complex seal with her free hand.
+The air between them distorted as she poured more power into her defense, creating a visible barrier that momentarily slowed the energy drain.

 "He doesn't need to control it," Sutra spoke through Wei again.
 "He merely needs to allow it.
 The Forgotten Path works through permission, not domination."

 Wei understood this truth as it was spoken—his advantage lay precisely in not attempting to direct or contain the energy flowing into him.
 Unlike conventional cultivators who imposed their will upon spiritual energy, he simply created space for it to follow its natural inverse patterns.

 The Enforcer made a desperate attempt to break the connection, forming a severing seal with her free hand.
 But before she could complete the technique, the chamber's own formations responded to the energy fluctuations, crystalline structures extending from the walls and floor to encase her lower body, halting her movement.

+"Release me!" she commanded, her voice now carrying a note of panic.
+She struck at the crystalline restraints with a spiritual attack that shattered several formations, but more grew to replace them immediately.

 "The Heart Chamber remembers its purpose," Sutra explained as the Enforcer struggled against her crystalline restraints.
 "It was designed to facilitate and protect research into the Inverse Meridian Theory.
 Your Order may have suppressed this knowledge, but the formations embedded here remain loyal to their original function."